08vani/Linux-Shell/README.md

 the system call waitpid().
 The child process must call the exit() system call once its execution ends.

-You would require to refer to the manpages for various system calls men- tioned.

 Exercise 1.2: Basic Linux/Unix shell (Total points:
 50 ).